-Recession is one of the most feared terms for startups founders and businesses alike.
+Recession is one of the most feared terms of startups founders and businesses alike.
 The massive dip in business driven by many factors isn’t something you want if you’re running a startup.
-But with the right steps taken prudently, you can run your startup smoothly even during recession.
+But with the right steps taken prudently, you can run your startup smooth even during a recession.

 This guide will help you prepare your startup for recession by sharing a few actionable strategies that actually work.

 - Doing research prior to the downturn can give you recession-proof ideas.

 - Implying a new business approach can take you to the target customers.

 - Diversifying the revenue can boost your business during times of crisis.